 In this subsection, we report on an ablation study to verify how well the parallel modeling schema, with the "split" and "join" units, improves the recommendation performance.
-The results are shown in Table IV and V. PSJNet (-PSJ) is the PSJNet-I or PSJNet-II without all three parts, which degenerates into GRU4REC except that PSJNet (-PSJ) is jointly trained on two domains.
+The results are shown in Tables 4 and 5.
+PSJNet (-PSJ) is the PSJNet-I or PSJNet-II without all three parts, which degenerates into GRU4REC except that PSJNet (-PSJ) is jointly trained on two domains.
 PSJNet-I (-SJ) is PSJNet-I without "split-by-join" unit.
-PSJNet-II (-S) is PSJNet-II without the "split" unit and PSJNet-II (-J) is PSJNet-II without the "join" unit (i.e., replacing the "join" unit by summing up the outputs from the "split" unit).
+PSJNet-II (-S) is PSJNet-II without the "split" unit and PSJNet-II (-J) is PSJNet-II without the "split" unit and PSJNet-II (-J) is PSJNet-II without the "join" unit (i.e., replacing the "join" unit by summing up the outputs from the "split" unit).
 We can draw the following conclusions from the results.

 First, almost all the best results are almost all from PSJNet-I and PSJNet-II, which demonstrates the effectiveness of combining all three parts.
 The three parts bring around 7% (MRR) and 1%-3% (Recall) improvements on the M-domain of HAmazon, and around 4% (MRR) and 4%-10% (Recall) on both domains of HVIDEO.
-Additionally, we see that PSJNet (-PSJ) gets the lowest performance amongst these methods, while it still outperforms most of the baselines listed in Table II and III.
+Additionally, we see that PSJNet (-PSJ) gets the lowest performance amongst these methods, while it still outperforms most of the baselines listed in Tables 2 and 3.
 In summary, then, combining information from an auxiliary domain is useful.
 The MRR improvements are larger on HAmazon while the Recall improvements are larger on HVIDEO.
 This is due to the different characteristics of different domains.
 Take the two domains in HVIDEO for example.
-Almost all members have viewing records in the V-domain.
-However, items on the E-domain are mostly educational programs, so children take up a large proportion, and their educational interests are relatively fixed.
-As a result, the information extracted from the V-domain mostly belongs to children, which is less helpful because we already have enough data on the E-domain to learn such features in most cases.
+Almost all members